vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 4 Above, ṇ 3 on p.
 527. For a discussion of this route see below, p.
 563.

 5 HC\* p.
-164 gr̥ he gr̥ he bhagavān apūjyata khaṇd
+164 gr̥ he gr̥ he bhagavān apūjyata khaṇḍaparaśuḥ |

-. aparaśuḥ |

 A seal reading ‘ śrīrudraḥ ’